egvijayanand/dotnet-maui-templates/README.md

 #### All-in-One .NET MAUI **App** Project Template:

-This takes two additional parameters to define the application design pattern and target platform respectively:
+This takes two additional parameters to define the application design pattern and target platform respectively.
+Not all options are supported in the F# template.
+For now, only Plain and Hybrid option is available.

 * `-dp` | `--design-pattern`